-Brussels Sprout, Bacon & Kale Gratin
+Brussels Sprouts, Bacon & Kale Gratin

-This deliciously creamy Brussels Sprout, Kale & Bacon Gratin is a great winter side dish that tastes like it’s packed with cream and cheese but is actually dairy free!
+This deliciously creamy Brussels Sprouts, Kale & Bacon Gratin is a great winter side dish that tastes like it’s packed with cream and cheese but is actually dairy free!
 This gratin is Whole30, Paleo, Grain Free, Gluten Free, Specific Carbohydrate Diet and can easily be made Keto and Vegan too!

 I am always looking for fun new ways to prepare brussels sprouts, which are a vegetable I admittedly only developed a liking for in recent years.
 While roasting them in the oven with balsamic and bacon has always been my go to method of preparation, I wanted to create a dish that was better for preparing in advance.

-This brussels sprout gratin is so deliciously creamy, once it came out of the oven I couldn’t stop myself from eating it.
+This brussels sprouts gratin is so deliciously creamy, once it came out of the oven I couldn’t stop myself from eating it.
 The brussels sprouts, kale and bacon are all coated in a cashew based dairy free sauce and then baked in the oven until bubbly hot.
 This is the perfect addition to a Thanksgiving or Christmas feast, or even something you could make for dinner and then enjoy as leftovers over a few days.
 I think you guys are going to absolutely love this Whole30 gratin.

 - It’s so creamy!
 The sauce is rich and so creamy, you would swear it was made with cheese and cream!

-- A great way to serve brussels sprouts: While I love roasted brussels sprouts, covering them in a “cheesy” sauce is a delicious way to switch things up, and is sure to win over fussy brussels sprout eaters.
+- A great way to serve brussels sprouts: While I love roasted brussels sprouts, covering them in a “cheesy” sauce is a delicious way to switch things up, and is sure to win over fussy brussels sprouts eaters.

 - The perfect side dish for a big family meal: You can prep this a day or two in advance and just pop it in the oven before serving for minimum day of fuss.